Littlehampton

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Littlehampton has an income level slightly above the national average, according to the latest data from the Australian Taxation Office (ATO), aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Littlehampton is $57,465, while the average income stands at $69,400.
-In comparison, Greater Adelaide's median and average incomes are $54,808 and $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated current incomes would be approximately $62,522 (median) and $75,507 (average) as of September 2025.
-According to the Census 2021 income data, household, family, and personal incomes in Littlehampton are clustered around the 68th percentile nationally.
-The earnings profile shows that the $1,500 - $2,999 bracket dominates with 38.6% of residents (1,477 people), which aligns with the regional trend where this cohort represents 31.8%.
-After housing costs, residents retain 87.7% of their income, indicating strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+The suburb of Littlehampton's income level is above the national average according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Littlehampton is $57,465 and the average income stands at $69,400.
+In comparison, Greater Adelaide's median income is $54,808 and average income is $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Littlehampton would be approximately $62,522 (median) and $75,507 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes in Littlehampton cluster around the 68th percentile nationally.
+The earnings profile indicates that the $1,500 - 2,999 bracket dominates with 38.6% of residents (1,494 people).
+After housing costs, residents retain 87.7% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income